laurensharwood/activity_maps/README.md

     * click that cell's arrow (see below)
 ![runcel](runcell.jpg)

-## Alternatively, set a cron schedule on your Mac or Linux machine to automatically create maps:
+## Alternatively, create postgreSQL archive database (instead of saving as a .csv) and set a cron schedule on your Mac or Linux machine to automatically create maps:

 ### Files:
 ```params.csv```, ```activities.py```, & ```activities.sh``` must be in the same folder.